Reply to comment

 The LibRaw package contains several examples illustrating the use of this library.
 Their source codes are located in the samples/ folder, and after library build they will be in the bin/ folder:

-• simple_dcraw A simple "emulation" of dcraw reproducing the behavior of dcraw [-D] [-e] [-v] [-T].
-The result of its work must be binary identical to the result produced by a dcraw run with relevant keys.
+• simple_dcraw A simple "emulation" of dcraw reproducing the behavior of dcraw [-e] [-v] [-T].
 A simplified version of this example is considered below.

 -B command-line switch turns on use of open_buffer() API call used via mmap() of input file (Unix only).

-• dcraw_emu Complete emulation of dcraw (except for keys -D -d -P -K -i -e, which are considered in other usage examples).
+• dcraw_emu Almost complete emulation of dcraw (except for keys -D -d -E -i -v -e, which are considered in other usage examples).
 Of most interest is processing of command line keys (copied from dcraw).
-The result of its work must be binary identical to the results produced by dcraw with the same command line keys.

 This sample supports additional command-line parameters absent in original dcraw: